-some people prefer to move the principal derivatives (4-th order) to RHS, perhaps trying to hide them in the energy-momentum tensor; however it is not good way to deal with PDEs.
+some people prefer to move the principal derivatives (4-th order) to the right-hand side (RHS), perhaps trying to hide them in the energy-momentum tensor; however it is not good way to deal with partial differential equations (PDEs).
 The next combination of prolonged equations,

-after cancellation of principal derivatives (5-th order), gives new 3-d order equations which are irregular in the second jets: the term
+after cancellation of the principal derivatives (5-th order), gives new 3-d order equations which are irregular in the second jets: the term

-can not be cancelled by other terms which contain only Ricci tensor and scalar.
-The rank of the new subsystem depends on the second derivatives, $g_{\mu\nu,\lambda\rho}$ (for the definition of PDE regularity see \cite{eima}).
+can not be cancelled by the other terms which contain only the Ricci tensor and scalar.
+The rank of the new subsystem depends on the second derivatives, $g_{\mu\nu,\lambda\rho}$ (for the definition of PDE regularity see \cite{pommaret}).

-As a rule, researchers of modified gravities concentrate their efforts on most symmetrical problems including cosmological solutions with the spherical symmetry.
-In this case the irregularity of the above system is safely masked: the new subsystem becomes just identity due to skew-symmetry of its two indices.
+As a rule, researchers of modified gravities concentrate their efforts on the most symmetrical problems like cosmological solutions of spherical symmetry.
+In this case, the absence of regularity of the above system is safely masked: the new subsystem becomes just an identity due to the skew symmetry of its two indices.

-Also irregular in second jets are equations of Gauss-Bonnet (or Lovelock) gravity with extra dimension(s).
+Also irregular in second jets are equations of Gauss-Bonnet (or Lovelock) gravity with [the] extra dimension(s).